What is the UC Native American Opportunity Plan?

 The UC Native American Opportunity Plan (UCNAOP) ensures that in-state systemwide Tuition and Student Services Fees are fully covered for California undergraduate and graduate students who are enrolled in federally recognized Native American, American Indian, and/or Alaska Native tribes.

-If an eligible student's total current aid from grants and/or scholarships equals or exceeds the UC systemwide tuition and fees, then the Native American Opportunity Plan promise has been satisfied.
-However, if a student's aid from these sources does not fully cover the UC systemwide tuition and fees, the Native American Opportunity Plan will make up the difference with UC grant funding.
+If a student's aid from these sources does not fully cover the UC systemwide tuition and fees, the Native American Opportunity Plan will make up the difference with UC grant funding.

 What are the eligibility requirements?